Daredevil-suburbs/Daredevil-suburbs/README.md

 ## 🌱 What I'm currently working on

-I'm currently focused on  learning programming in Jawa and Cloud Computing .
+I'm currently focused on  learning programming in Java and Cloud Computing .
 I'm excited to collaborate on interesting projects and contribute to the open-source community.

 ## 💻 Technologies and Tools